Sideroxylon spinosum

 Sideroxylon spinosum, known as argan (ⴰⵔⴳⴰⵏ), synonym Argania spinosa, is a species of flowering plant.
-It is a tree endemic to the calcareous semi-desert Sous valley of southwestern Morocco and to the region of Tindouf in southwestern Algeria.
+It is a tree native to the calcareous semi-desert Sous, Chiadma and Haha regions of Morocco, as well as some parts of Tindouf Province in southwestern Algeria, and also to Mauritania and Western Sahara.
 Argan trees grow to 8–10 m high and live up to approximately 200 years.
 They are thorny, with gnarled trunks and wide spreading crown.
 The crown has a circumference of up to 70 m and the branches may lean towards the ground.

 Name

 The former scientific name Argania was derived from argan, the name of the tree in Shilha, the Berber language which is spoken by the majority of the people living in the areas where the tree is endemic.
 Shilha Berber has a rich vocabulary for the various parts of the fruit, its stages of ripeness, and its harvesting and processing.
 The oil is called argan oil.
 In medieval Arabic pharmacological sources, the tree is known as harjān, a distortion of the Berber word argan.